How to Pass the 30 Second Resume Test

 We generally suggest beginning your job search at least 6 months in advance of when you would like to start working.
 With that said, industries differ on their hiring timelines.
 For instance, accounting and consulting firms tend to hire new graduates up to 9 months in advance, while public relations firms post new graduate opportunities only when they have immediate openings.
 So, we recommend conducting informational interviews with professionals in the industries you’re interested in to better understand the hiring and job search timeline.

 Since many job seekers use online search engines to find opportunities, it’s important to use good search terms.
 One good resource is LinkedIn.
 Click on “Find Alumni” on UGA’s LinkedIn page and search for alumni who are working in your industry/company of choice or who graduated with your major.
 Review their profiles and note their job titles to add to your list of search terms.
-Another resource is the Career Center’s What Can I Do With A Major In page to get an idea of the entry-level roles that recent graduates accepted.
+Another resource that can help you get an idea of the entry-level roles that recent graduates have accepted is the Career Center’s What Can I Do With A Major In page.
 Make a note of the job titles and use them as search terms.

 Use whatever organizational strategies that have worked best for you in the past, like creating spreadsheets, setting goals, and making lists.
 Do be sure to set aside time every week (or even every day!) for your job search so that you stay on track.
 Remember, this is a marathon – not a sprint.